Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 4. Start Claude Code, say hello, ask for Mentoring mode
 5. Pick something that interests you and see what happens

-The [issues are open](https://github.com/SiliconSaga/yggdrasil/issues).
-The methodology is self-improving.
-The community includes you.
+The [issues are open](https://github.com/SiliconSaga/yggdrasil/issues), the methodology is self-improving, and the community includes you.

 And if nothing else — watch the video again.
 Two independent games, suddenly linked.
 Bridged in spare hours by one person and an agent, with a toddler occasionally mashing the keyboard.
 If that's possible, what else might be?